technomancy/bussard/spoilers/readme.md

 erased).
 Further on in the game you either find a couple more anchor points, or you gain the ability to create arbitrary anchor points.

+Should think through the possibility of allowing a reset of the Anchor point.
+This should only be possible at great cost; for instance a ridiculously high power requirement (10x your ship's standard battery;
+requires some digging to get a temporary boost or something).
+Coming up with a scenario that would reasonably require fancy piloting would be great.

 ### Self-discovery

 Your memory is wiped because they hope that by not realizing you are